Last Updated on

 However, the real magic happens on the drawing surface.
 Wacom has introduced some subtle texture on the surface to resemble the feel of an actual paper sheet.
 I believe it is there to give more fluidity and speed up the workflow of the artists.

 But the real hallmark feature of the Wacom is its pen.
 And this one is no different as it offers 4096 pressure sensitivity.
 But that’s not all as the rubber grip is an excellent addition to the pen.
-According to the budget, who want to buy the cheapest drawing tablets then wacom intus is the perfect option for him/her.
+According to the budget, who wants to buy the cheapest drawing tablets then wacom intus is the perfect option for him/her.

 It is something that was missing from the lower lineup of the tablet models.